TommyMart/QuizNight_Terminal_App/readme.md

 ###### 5. EXIT
 - Enter 5 to exit the application.

-##### If you've had enough of reading and just want to jump in please be my guest!
-You can enter 3 and the app will select a random quiz for you to get started on.
+##### If you've had enough of reading and just want to jump in, please be my guest!
+You can enter 3 from the main menu and the app will select a random quiz for you to get started on.

 ---